Avoid Online Ordination Scams

 1. Online ordination scams do not have historical standards of knowledge or competence.
 Online ordination scams will even tell you on their websites that you can put the “crown on your head.”
 One of the most popular online ordination scams is The Open Ministry.
 This website even says that everyone can get ordained if they ask:

 “Everyone has the right and responsibility to determine what is right.
 The Open Ministry ordains those who ask, without cost and without question of faith.
 It is not your ordination or the piece of paper, which makes you a minister – rather it is your activity, how you act and what you do.”

-Christian Leaders Institute developed a program to end the online ordination scams and give called Christian leaders a way to be ordained in a free training model in partnership with local churches and leaders.
+Christian Leaders Institute developed a program to help minimize online ordination scams and give called Christian leaders a way to be ordained in a free training model in partnership with local churches and leaders.

-Enroll now and begin training on your path to real and local ordination!
+Enroll now and begin training on your path to real online ordination that is local!